mmistakes/minimal-mistakes/_posts/2017-10-09-vpn-on-raspberry-pi-with-lan-isolation.md

 **Note:** These packages change daily.
 This was built/documented in Fall 2017 so your mileage may vary.
 {: .notice--info}

+**Not for Wireguard:** These instructions apply to the openvpn configuration for pivpn.
+See instructions for wiregaurd here.
+{: .notice--warning}

 ## Setup Raspberry Pi

 Follow the default [installation instructions](https://www.raspberrypi.org/documentation/installation/installing-images/README.md) to setup Raspbian on a Raspberry Pi.
 I used the Stretch Lite image and had reasonable success.